Last Updated on February 15, 2021 by Katie Barton

 Cons

-If you use a darker color or use a stencil, your floor won’t show as much dirt.
+If you use a darker color or a stencil, your floor won’t show as much dirt.
 I had originally planned to stencil the floor but ended up loving how the white looked all on its own.

 Our bathroom rug caused divots in the paint job – This is the one actual con for me.
 Our non-slip bath mat caused some lines and divots on the floor.
 Obviously, you can’t tell with the bath mat in place, but if I ever wanted to swap for a smaller one, it’d be a problem.

-Would I Do it Again?
+Would I Do It Again?

 Absolutely!
 I’d 100% do it again and would recommend anyone with dingy, ugly linoleum to give it a try.
 It’s a very cheap and easy project with high impact.